Eng-Yousef-Mohamed/terraform-ec2-loadbalancer-deployment/README.md

 # Terraform EC2 and Load Balancer Deployment

-This project automates the deployment of a highly available and scalable infrastructure on AWS using Terraform.
+This project deployment of a highly available and scalable infrastructure on AWS using Terraform.
 The architecture includes multiple EC2 instances, both public and private, behind load balancers, with traffic managed via NGINX proxies.
 A NAT Gateway is used to enable internet access for private EC2 instances.
 The state of the infrastructure is stored in an S3 bucket for remote state management.

 ## Table of Contents